-The dland file specifies the of the NetCDF (default file: string path format file dland global tenth degree.nc) to be used for the distance to land check in the tc pairs code.
+The dland file string specifies the path of the NetCDF file (default file: format dland global tenth degree.nc) to be used for the distance to land check in the tc pairs code.
 This file is generated using tc dland (default file provided in installed share/met/tc data directory).